The First Time (1952 film)

-The First Time is a 1952 American comedy-drama film directed by Frank Tashlin and starring Robert Cummings and Barbara Hale.
+The First Time is a 1952 American comedy drama film directed by Frank Tashlin and starring Robert Cummings, Barbara Hale and Jeff Donnell.
+It was distributed by Columbia Pictures.

 Plot

 Expectant parents Joe and Betsy Bennett eagerly await the arrival of their new baby.
 After the baby arrives, they discover the other side of parenting: sleepless nights, mounting expenses and little free time.